malizemuse/Python_OldPractice/README.md

 practice with the stack data structure.

 #
-# CodeCademy Exercises
+# Online Exercises

+# car_class.py
+A simple car class.

 # censor.py
 Censors a given word with * in a given string text.

 # count.py
-Counts occurrences of an element (item) in a given list (sequence)
+Counts occurrences of an element (item) in a given list (sequence).

 # median.py
-Returns median from a given list (numbers)
+Returns median from a given list (numbers).

 # remove_duplicates.py
-Removes duplicate elements within a given list of numbers
+Removes duplicate elements within a given list of numbers.